alexandercameronh/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-> > 'ls' -- lists all files and directories within your current working directory 'ls -a' -- lists all files and directories within working directory INCLUDING files with names beginning with a '.'
+> > 'ls' -- lists all files and directories within your current working directory \n 'ls -a' -- lists all files and directories within working directory INCLUDING files with names beginning with a '.'
-'ls -l' -- lists all files and directories in 'long format' 'ls -lh' --
+'ls -l' -- lists all files and directories in 'long format' as a table 'ls -lh' --
 'ls -lah' --
 'ls -t' -- sorts the list of all files and directories by the time in which they were last modified